spiritoftime/frontend-mentor-coffee/my-app/README.md

 what i did: i used dompurify and setdangerouslyhtml as seen in https://ibb.co/WK6TsVw, then passed icon into the article component, as seen in https://ibb.co/WtGbZ8k

 was wondering if there was a better way to approach this? thank you!

+3. useEffect dependencies dont have to be inside of the useEffect function? eg. export default function useScrollToTop() {
+   const { pathname } = useLocation();

+useEffect(() => {
+// "document.documentElement.scrollTo" is the magic for React Router Dom v6 document.documentElement.scrollTo({
+top: 0,
+left: 0,
+behavior: "instant", // Optional if you want to skip the scrolling animation });
+}, [pathname]);
+// why is pathname able to be added as a dependency here, even though pathname is not used inside of the useEffect? return null;
+}

+To go learn:

+1. custom-hook scrollToTop to scroll to the top whenever we change routes.